 Literature Lab™ mines PubMed to find answers you have always wanted.
 Our human-curated gene thesaurus sets us apart.

 At the core of the Literature Lab™ database is the Acumenta Biotech Gene Thesaurus, a repository of gene, protein and pathway nomenclature gathered from the major genomic databases and human-curated to produce searches with high precision and high recall.
 Driven by our analytical perspective and deep understanding of search, Literature Lab™ enables queries that satisfy our users' curiosity and creative thinking while eliminating the hindrance of syntax rules and cryptic commands.

 UNEARTH Gene References buried in the Literature.

 The Literature Lab™ database contains all the gene, biological, and biochemical references in every PubMed abstract.
-With just a few clicks, you can submit a query that reveals the genes associated in the literature with a disease.
+With just a few clicks, you can view the genes, pathways and other biological and biochemical functions associated in the literature with a disease.
 The entire MeSH Diseases ontology -- more than 4,000 diseases -- is supported.

 MORE THAN 800 Pathways in the literature lab™ database.

 Which pathways are mentioned in the literature with Sarcoidosis?
 A few clicks and you have the answer.